mootools/mootools-more/Docs/Utilities/IframeShim.md

 Type: Element {#Element}
 ==========================

-Extends the native Element object with a reference to its [IframeShim][] instance.
+Extends the Element Type with a reference to its [IframeShim][] instance.

 Element property: IframeShim {#Element:IframeShim}
 ------------------------------------------------